Amin H. Nasser: Other

 Nasser is on the Society of Petroleum Engineers's Industry Advisory Council, the International Advisory Board (IAB) of the KFUPM, the Board of Trustees of the King Abdullah University of Science and Technology (KAUST), the World Economic Forum's International Business Council, the JPMorgan International Advisory Council, the MIT President CEO Advisory Board and the Board of BlackRock.

 In July 2020, he received the ICIS Kavaler Award, which recognizes outstanding achievement in petrochemicals.
-Nasser ranked first on the Forbes Middle East's list of top 100 CEOs in the region for 2020.